DiegoCacau/django_api_boilerplate/README.md

 Than you can navigate to [http://localhost:8000/admin/] to access Django admin site.

-You want to replace "django_api_boilerplate" with your project name and "app_boilerplate" with an app name.
+You want to replace "myproject" with your project name and "myapp" with an app name.